 The cost of the course is $150 and covers the instruction, comprehensive binder with notes, other handouts, examination and tea/coffee during the evenings.
 This is a small amount to pay for the amount of knowledge to be gained which allows for more enjoyable and pleasurable experiences out on the water, but more importantly, knowledge which could save yours, your family and friends, along with others, lives.

 You only need to pay once for the course (repeat courses are just $10 for materials) if you need to go through again, and you can do this as many times as you like.

 The SA Recreational Boating Safety Handbook is available online which is useful to read through to get a basic understanding before the course starts.

 Courses are free to members of the Australian Volunteer Coast Guard and by becoming a member, you could learn even more about becoming competent in operational boat handling, gaining experience and skills to give you even more confidence out at sea.
 Find out more on the Australian Volunteer Coast Guard website about learning whilst giving something back to the local community, who may urgently need your assistance one day.

 Find details on how to contact for more information at their North Haven Coast Guard website.

-If North Haven isn’t the right location for you, check out the SA Sea Squadron Seamanship course which is held in West Beach and covers similar content, ran by the squadron volunteers.
+If North Haven isn’t the right location for you in South Australia, check out the SA Sea Squadron Seamanship course which is held in West Beach and covers similar content, ran by the squadron volunteers.